tkeffer/weert-js/README.md

   ```

 ## Installing the WeeRT uploader on WeeWX

+The job of the uploader is to post LOOP packets to the WeeRT server (installed above).

 1. Make sure you are running WeeWX V3.8 or later.
 Earlier versions do
 not support the POST method used by the uploader.